scottcarter/AddressBookPeoplePicker/README.md

 Demonstration of using the Address Book People Picker as well as using a callback for Address Book.

- We show how to implement the People Picker with the ability to edit existing contacts or create new contacts.
+ I show how to implement the People Picker with the ability to edit existing contacts or create new contacts.
 Two methods are shown.

  Method 1

- The first method (must uncomment the define for PERSON_VIEW_CONTROLLER_METHOD1 below) is based on the nice blog article by Scott Sherwood at:
+ The first method (must uncomment the define for PERSON_VIEW_CONTROLLER_METHOD1 in AddressBookPeoplePickerViewController.m) is based on the nice blog article by Scott Sherwood at:

  http://www.scott-sherwood.com/ios5-removing-the-cancel-button-on-abpeoplepickernavigationcontroller/